 Then, there are first-time buyers.
 As the name suggests, first-time buyers are those who have selectively chosen a company in order to test their products.

-The quality of the item, as well as the overall experience with the brand (checkout, shipping and delivery process), will be a decisive factor whether they’ll be tempted to use the same services in the future.
+The quality of the item, as well as the overall experience with the brand (checkout, shipping, and delivery process), will be a decisive factor in whether they’ll be tempted to use the same services in the future.

 After a customer purchased a product from your Shopify store, send an informative email about the basic order information and a link to your website.
 Also, don’t forget to say thank you for choosing your store over the competition.